 - Assurance services involve the internal auditor's objective assessment of evidence to provide opinions or conclusions regarding an entity, operation, function, process, system, or other subject matters.
-It is an objective examination of evidence for the purpose of providing an independent assessment of governance, risk management, and control processes for the organization. - The nature and scope of an assurance engagement are determined by the internal auditor. - Generally, the process owner, the internal auditor, and the user are the three participants in assurance services. - 1.
+It provides an independent assessment of governance, risk management, and control processes for the organization. - The nature and scope of an assurance engagement are determined by the internal auditor. - Generally, the process owner, the internal auditor, and the user are the three participants in assurance services. - 1.
 The process owner is the person or group directly involved with the entity, operation, function, process, system, or other subject matter. - 2.
 The internal auditor is the person or group making the assessment). - 3.
 The user is the person or group using the assessment. - Examples of assurance services include - Financial - Performance - Compliance - System security - Due diligence